machzqcq/saucelabs/README.md

 SauceLabs.selenium_driver(browser = :chrome, browser_options = {})
 ````

-Another example of being able to use chrome 35 on Windows8 platform
+Another example of being able to use chrome 35 on Windows8 platform (The :url needs to be set using SauceLabs.conf, see below)
 ````ruby
 SauceLabs.watir_browser(browser = :'chrome35|windows8', browser_options = {})
 # or